Probitas Enterprise Solutions Limited (“us”, “we”, or “our”) operates the https://www.probitas.co.uk website (the “Service”).

 We may disclose your Personal Data in the good faith belief that such action is necessary to:

-- To protect and defend our rights or property
+- Protect and defend our rights or property

 Security Of Data